-If you’re old enough to remember when cigarette companies were allowed to advertise… yes, you generation `x-ers’, there used to be ads for cigarettes both on TV and in magazines!
+If you’re old enough to remember when cigarette companies were allowed to advertise…then forgive for saying this, but you ARE old!
 Shocking I know!
-Anyway, if my memory serves me correctly, (and it often doesn’t these days) there was an ad for Virginia Slims whose tag line was, “you’ve come a long way baby”.
-It was a catchy jingle…which is probably why I still remember it to this day.
-Meanwhile, I’ve never smoked a cigarette in my entire life!
-NOT ONE.
-So in the 1970’s, when cigarettes were being introduced to new generations of would-be smokers, flashlights were still big, hulking, (and not even bright) heavy aluminum cylinders, that required batteries almost as heavy as the lights themselves.
+Anyway, if memory serves me correctly, (and it often doesn’t these days) there was an ad for Virginia Slims which had the tag line… “you’ve come a long way baby”.
+Yes, It was catchy…which is probably why I still remember it.
+And this is coming from someone who’s never even smoked!
+So back in the day when cigarettes were considered “fashionable”, “cool”, and “hip”, most flashlights were still big, hulking, (and not even bright) heavy aluminum cylinders, that required batteries almost as heavy as the lights themselves.

 It Wasn’t Fisher Price … But it WAS My First!

-I’m trying to recall which came first, the chicken or the egg?
-I was either in a gadget store at the mall, or Target, when I first saw a line of new Inova LED lights.
-They were a mere reflection of the majority of flashlights available today.
-They had the latest LED…which again is a far cry from the LED’s that are made today, but their styling was more simplified and they only had an on/off switch…and no multiple lighting modes.
+I’m trying to recall where I was, either in a gadget store at the mall, or a big-box retailer when I first saw a line of new Inova LED lights.
+They were a mere reflection of what LED flashlights are today.
+They had the latest LED…which again is a far cry from the LED’s that you see today, and their styling was more simplified without multiple lighting modes.

-So the Inova light I wished I could afford at the time, was like the XO3 pictured.
-It only had one lighting mode, and was probably no more than about 75 lumens.
+The Inova light I swooned over was quite expensive, and very similar to the XO3 pictured.
+It only had one lighting mode, and was probably no more than 75 lumens.
 But it was one of the coolest flashlights I’d ever seen.
-It was only a tease that it could be tested from the package.
+It was only a tease that it could be tested inside the package.
 And as I pointed the beam at the well-lit ceiling of the store, I could only dream of what it would look like outside the constraints of the packaging, and in TOTAL darkness!

-Because this light was a bit more than I wanted spend, I eventually bought a different Inova, rather cheap at about $22, which again was only one mode and used AA batteries.
+Because this light was a bit more than I wanted spend, I eventually bought a different Inova, much cheaper at about $22, which again was only one mode and used AA batteries.
 It wasn’t very bright by today’s standards…but I was a proud pup!
-By this point it was safe to say that my ‘love affair’ with LED flashlights was well on its way.
+By this point it was safe to say that my ‘love affair’ with LED lights was starting to bloom.

-So as the months passed, I did more research.
-I began to learn about lights by Surefire.
+As the months passed, I did more research.
+I began to learn about Surefire lights.
 These really WERE the bomb!!
-A pint-sized Surefire 100 lumen light that I bought used, was the absolute brightest light I’d seen to date!
+A pint-sized Surefire 100 lumen light that I bought, used, was the absolute brightest light I’d seen to date!
 Then I graduated to one of the first lights that featured an electronic dimming ring.
 This was a Surefire U2 Ultra.
 Again, only about 100 lumens on the highest setting, but it was my crown jewel to date!

-Yep, it has grown!
-But, if you’re like my wife, you might say…”so what”.
+Yes, it has grown!
+However if your opinion echoes that of my wife, you might say…”so what”.
 Since YOU are reading this however, I would expect a greater level of interest.
-Yes, there’s a lot of money invested in these as well.
-I could’ve bought the newest, swankiest, most energy efficient refrigerator money could buy…with what I’ve spent on flashlights.
-Or, even taken a wonderful trip!
-But wait…these lights make wonderful companions on a trip!
-They’re great to have in an emergency, they’re usefulness while camping or hiking is undeniable, and with rechargeable batteries, they don’t cost that much to operate.
+Yes, there’s definitely a few dollars invested here.
+Enough perhaps for a romantic getaway!
+But wait…these lights make wonderful travelling companions!
+They’re also great to have in an emergency.
+Their usefulness while camping or hiking is undeniable, and with rechargeable batteries, they don’t cost that much to operate.

-What more can I say, I’ve been an official “flashaholic” for some years now, and am quite the snob when it comes to these tools.
-Given the continual advancements in LED technology, I believe my personal journey into LED flashlights, still has a bit of growing to do.
+What more can I say, I’ve been an official “flashaholic” for many years now, and have shamefully reached snob-status when it comes to these tools.
+Given the continual advancements in LED technology, I believe my journey into flashlights still has some growing to do.
 But it’s one that I’ve enjoyed every minute of as well.